 The heroes find the room of Sir Ellion; and Galaron picks the lock.
 Ellion is snooring on his bed, still wearing coat and boots.
 The heroes wake him and he shares his story with Eddard.

 … story …

-The heroes escort Ellion to XXX, where a warm bath is waiting in the cellar.
+The heroes escort Ellion to an estate of the Lestarti family, where a warm bath is waiting in the cellar.
 As Sir Ellion undresses to take the bath, the heroes grant him privancy – and lock the door.

 Loot: Knife of Sir Ellion